 OpenThread released by Google is an open-source project.
 Use the following resources if you need help using, or contributing to, OpenThread.

-Use the openthread-users Google Group to discuss OpenThread and ask questions.
+Use OpenThread Github Discussions to discuss OpenThread and ask questions.
 This is the best place to get direct feedback from the OpenThread team.

 Bugs and feature requests

 If you discover a code bug or have a request for an enhancement, please submit it to the Issue Tracker in each respective GitHub repository:

 - OpenThread Border Router